By Ken Marsh

 You’re marching under a late-September sun, shotgun over your shoulder glinting, the day bright and cold and marked by the sounds of your footsteps crunching over puddles brittle with new ice.
 You may be working a bench of willows for ptarmigan or following your setter through a second-growth thicket for ruffed grouse.
 Or perhaps you’re crossing a wide-open coastal marsh for mallards or geese.
 Really, the venue and its particular birds are beside the point since, in the end, the rush you’re seeking is always the same.
 When the ptarmigan burst from the willows cackling, or the ducks tear by with jet speed, something in your heart takes wing, too.
 To know this feeling is to love it, and hunters near and far have discovered that few better places exist to find it than in the forests, tundras and wetlands of Alaska.

-Home to ruffed grouse, sharp-tailed grouse, spruce grouse, blue grouse and three ptarmigan species – willow, rock and whitetail – Alaska’s upland wing-shooting opportunities span every region of the state.
+Home to ruffed grouse, sharp-tailed grouse, spruce grouse, sooty grouse and three ptarmigan species – willow, rock and white-tailed – Alaska’s upland wing-shooting opportunities span every region of the state.
 Waterfowl hunting, too, is excellent and widespread as expansive river deltas, coastal and Interior marshes, potholes and muskegs provide habitat for huge numbers of ducks, geese and cranes.

 That’s the good news.
 Hunters should know, however, that as superb as the shooting here can be, finding the hotspots requires a knowledge of the state and of the species you intend to hunt.
 Wing-shooters new to Alaska are frequently struck by the state’s enormous size; every region – Southcentral, Southeast, Southwest, Interior and Arctic – offers its own unique climates, habitats and hunting opportunities.
 To get started hunting here, you must first define the object (or objects) of your wing-shooting passion and choose the region and locale best suited for your hunt.